-If yes, include the name of each district-wide assessment and whether or not the assessment is administered to students on alternate achievement standards.
+If yes, include the name of each district-wide assessment and whether the assessment is administered to students on alternate achievement standards.
 If the district-wide assessment is not administered to students on alternate achievement standards, identify the corresponding alternate assessment.
-(If your district uses a portfolio as a corresponding district alternate assessment, the data collected should be based on grade level Florida Alternate Achievement Standards.
-For portfolios, indicate what information is being collected, how the information is being recorded, what type of scoring rubric is being used and how the district ensures that all teachers are collecting the same information and scoring the data the same way.)
+(If your district uses a portfolio as a corresponding district alternate assessment, the data collected should be based on grade-level alternate achievement standards.
+For portfolios, indicate what information is being collected, how the information is being recorded, what type of scoring rubric is being used, and how the district ensures that all teachers are collecting the same information and scoring the data the same way.)